-Spyware applications often operate in the background, essentially staying on at all times or when a connected party wants to monitor your activity.
-Usually, this can trigger high battery usage and poor device performance, as the background activity can take up a significant amount of your device’s resources.
+Spyware applications often operate in the background, staying on at all times to monitor your activity.
+This can trigger high battery usage and poor device performance, as the background activity uses up a significant amount of your device’s resources.

-The exact nature of the background activity can vary depending on what the spyware does.
+The exact nature of the background activity varies depending on the spyware in question.
 Some allow people to turn on the camera or microphone, giving them a way to watch and listen to you.
 Others log your device actions, including the calls you make, messages you send, apps you use, and login credentials you enter.

 2. Odd Camera Behavior

-One red flag that someone is using your phone’s camera to watch you is strange camera behavior.
+Strange camera behavior is another red flag that someone is using your phone’s camera to watch you.
 For example, if you go to use the camera and get an alert that it’s already in use, that’s a sign of potential spyware.

-A camera that seems to instantaneously turn on when you access it – instead of a brief startup delay or a second or two – also indicates a problem.
-That can mean that the camera was already on because it was in use through another app.
+A camera that seems to instantaneously turn on when you access it – instead of a brief startup delay or a second or two – may also indicate that the camera was already in use through another app.

 However, there are other device or application issues that may lead to the symptoms above.
-Still, if you notice odd camera behavior, it’s wise to dig into the problem and determine the cause.
+If you notice unusual camera behavior, look closely for the other signs described in this article.

 3. Strange Camera Light Behavior

-Even if the camera itself isn’t acting strangely, weird camera indicator light behavior could mean that someone else is turning the camera on to watch you.
-While some kinds of spyware can disable the light – meaning the camera can run without the indicator turning on – not all spyware has that capability.
+Even if the camera itself isn’t acting strangely, unusual camera indicator light behavior could mean that someone else is turning the camera on to watch you.
+While some kinds of spyware can disable the light – allowing the camera to run without turning on the indicator light – not all spyware has that capability.

 4. Unexpected Screen Behavior

-Many forms of spyware run in the background, so they’ll operate even if your device is in standby mode, where the screen is off or is only showing a clock or something similar.
-However, if your device is in standby mode and suddenly flicks on even if you didn’t touch it and there’s no visible activity that should have triggered it, that could mean that a spyware app was turned on or accessed by another party.
+Many forms of spyware run in the background, operating even when your device is in standby mode,.
+However, if your device is in standby mode and suddenly flicks on without any apparent contact or trigger, that could mean that a spyware app was turned on or accessed by another party.

 Generally, this occurs when an idle spyware app switches to a more active state.
 For example, it could happen if a party that’s using the spyware app to watch you turns on the camera to see you.
 Usually, the screen only lights up momentarily upon the app’s activation.
 However, it can continue running even as the screen fades out.

-Now, it’s critical to understand that a wide array of device activities could cause a screen to come on, such as a legitimate notification from an app you use.
-However, if you can’t connect it to a specific device activity, it’s time to check your device for spyware.
+A wide array of activities could cause a screen to turn on, such as a legitimate notification from an app you use.
+However, if you can’t connect it to a specific device activity, look closer for the other signs of spyware documented in this article.